Peripheral Vascular (PVS) Examination

 - Any signs of gangrene or pre-gangrene such as missing toes or blackening of the extremities.

-- The presence of any ulcers - ensure you check all around the feet, including behind the ankle.
-These may be venous or arterial - one defining factor is that venous ulcers tend to be painless whereas arterial are painful.
+- The presence of any ulcers – ensure you check all around the feet, including behind the ankle and between the toes.
+These may be venous or arterial – one defining factor is that venous ulcers tend to be painless whereas arterial are painful.

 - Any skin changes such as pallor, change in colour (eg purple/black from haemostasis or brown from haemosiderin deposition), varicose eczema or sites of previous ulcers.